NeobrainMobile/coding-challenge/README.md

 You'll be fetching the sorted JSON data directly from the Github API (Github API explained down below).

 ## Requirements:
-Use “Dio” to make the API requests
-Build a list with pagination of custom rows where you include an image from the network.
-Use custom fonts (example : multi)
-The app should have at least 2 screens and a splash screen The delivery method must be a git link with the source code.
+Use custom fonts (example : muli)  [https://fonts.google.com/specimen/Muli] The app should have at least 2 screens and a splash screen The delivery method must be a git link with the source code

 ## Features